estanqueiroa/awscode/python/rekognition/README.md

 This simple demo shows the AWS Rekognition "DetectFace" method in action using Python code.

 To run this demo, clone the Github repository to your local machine.
-It includes 3 demo pictures (you can use your pictures if want).
+It includes 1 demo picture (you can use your pictures if want).

 ## Requirements